What Is the Civilian Committee?

 Why the Civilian Committee Exists

-Although RAF Air Cadets is part of the Royal Air Force family, it is not fully funded by the Ministry of Defence.
+Although RAF Air Cadets is part of the Royal Air Force family, so we are partially funded and supported by the MOD and RAF.

 The MOD provides: